hfujita/daikawa/README.md

 * E-mail address and password for Daikin One+.
 You should already have it if you set up Daikin One Home app in your phone.
 * [Awair access token](https://developer.getawair.com/console/access-token)

+Last but not least, your Awair Element must be in a place where airflow from Daikin's HVAC system reaches.
+Daikawa assumes there is a correlation between temperature around Daikin One+ and Awair Element.

 ## Install

 Simply copy a binary to a desired path.
 Or you could use